Pranjal2041/AdaptiveConsistency/README.md

 ac = AC(model, stopping_criteria=BetaStoppingCriteria(0.95), max_gens = 40)
 ```

+Default stopping_criteria is BetaStoppingCriteria with confidence threshold = 0.95 (as used in the paper).

 ### 3. Using the library

 You can directly run a whole loop of evaluation using: